-Onsite collection required for all options will be comprised of wastewater sewer mains, forcemains, and lift stations.
-This infrastructure will be located within roadways and utility rights-of-way and will route wastewater to either an onsite wastewater treatment plant, or offsite via gravity and forcemains.
-Wastewater will be attenuated prior to onsite treatment or offsite discharge wastewater treatment plant and discharge line to Elbow River, if required, is preferably located in the commercial area, in general accordance with Map 12, however it is understood at time of local plan alternative locations are equally possible.
+On-site collection required for all options will be comprised of wastewater sewer mains, forcemains, and lift stations.
+This infrastructure will be located within roadways and utility rights-of-way and will route wastewater to either an on-site wastewater treatment plant, or off-site via gravity and forcemains.
+Wastewater will be attenuated prior to on-site treatment or off-site discharge

-Should Option 1 be pursued, onsite treatment with discharge to the Elbow River will be accommodated with a modular treatment plant facility, allowing for upgrades based on growth within the Plan area.
-This
+Should Option 1 be pursued, on-site treatment with discharge to the Elbow River will be accommodated with a modular treatment plant facility, allowing for upgrades based on growth within the Plan area.
+This wastewater treatment plant and discharge line to